irom-lab/PAC-Imitation/README.md

 ### Future release
 1. Provide the mesh-processing code for mugs from ShapeNet.
 2. Provide the collected demonstrations for both pushing and grasping examples.

-We do not plan to release instructions to replicate results of the indoor navigation example in the near future.
+(**Note:** we do not plan to release instructions to replicate results of the indoor navigation example in the near future.
+We plan to refine the simulation in a future version of the paper.)